Evaluation

 Swap the agent harness, keep everything else the same.

-E.g. you added a new tool, rewrote the system prompt, or changed the retry logic — run the same tasks with the same model to see if your agent improved.
+E.g. a new tool was added, the system prompt was rewritten, or the retry logic was changed — running the same tasks with the same model shows whether the agent improved.

 The model is held constant so the scores reflect harness quality.
 A new tool might improve accuracy while tripling token usage; the eval should capture both.
 The environment and model are the same — only the harness changes.